Frequency-Domain Characterization of Load Demand from Electrified Highways: Time-Domain Model of DWPT Load Demand

+The DC component is the actual power consumed by the DWPT load.
+The non-DC component comprises fluctuations in $p(t)$ about its average value.
+How are such fluctuations distributed across frequencies?
+How does THC$_p$ change with traffic conditions?
+Depending on their frequency content and THC, DWPT loads could excite grid frequency dynamics.

-We are interested in assessing the frequency spectrum of $p(t)$.
-A key challenge to doing so is that EV positions, speeds, and densities can be random and time-varying.
-To this end, we postulate statistical models for $p(t)$ to account for various traffic conditions and derive the corresponding spectra.
-We study four models or scenarios: \begin{enumerate} \item[\emph{S1)}] EVs move at a common constant speed and synchronize in time so their load waveforms add constructively.
-Although such perfect synchronization is unlikely to occur, it serves as a worst-case scenario. \item[\emph{S2)}] EVs move at a common constant speed and are randomly spaced apart. \item[\emph{S3)}] EVs move at a common constant speed and form platoons. \item[\emph{S4)}] EVs move at different constant speeds and are randomly spaced apart. \end{enumerate}
+A key challenge in estimating the frequency spectrum of the DWPT load is that EV positions, speeds, and densities are random and time-varying.
+To this end, we postulate statistical models for $p(t)$ to account for various traffic conditions and derive the corresponding spectra. {We derive the frequency spectrum and THC of the total DWPT load under five models or scenarios:} \begin{enumerate} \item[\emph{S$_1$)}] EVs move at a common constant speed and synchronize in time so their load waveforms add constructively.
+Although such perfect synchronization is unlikely to occur, it serves as a worst-case scenario. \item[\emph{S$_2$)}] EVs move at a common constant speed and are randomly spaced apart. \item[\emph{S$_3$)}] EVs move at a common constant speed and form platoons. \item[\emph{S$_4$)}] EVs move at different constant speeds and are randomly spaced apart. \item[\emph{S$_5$)}] {Model the spectrum of a single EV moving with time-varying speed.} \end{enumerate}